amine17177272/matrix/README.md

 # matrix
-app that  count det  of matrices
+app that  count det  of matrices using python and tinker